beckypdata/DataCleaningProject/README.md

 ####Validation Setup

-Step 1: Copy the run_analysis.R script in this GitHub directory to the local directory containing the study data.
-This can be accomplished with git commands, or by rt-click on the file and selecting "Save link as"
+Step 1: Copy the run_analysis.R script in this GitHub directory to the local directory containing the extracted study data.
+This can be accomplished with git, or by accessing the Raw form of the file, copying script contents, and saving to local directory

-Step 2: Copy the compareTidyDatasets.R script down to directory containing the study data.
+Step 2: Copy the compareTidyDatasets.R script down to directory containing the study data in manner similar to step #1

 ####Validation Steps